New to Discord?

 We strongly suggest that you get in touch with your team as early as possible during the competition using the private channels that will be auto assigned to you following the CTF platform registration (Discourse forum).

 The channels, text and voice, are named #teamXYZ where XYZ is the number of your team.
 You’ll be assigned a role of teamXYZ automatically after you link your Discord account using the forum (Discourse) interface when the CTF opens (a few days before the event).
-You’ll need to have the VPN setup before being able to link.

 How to get help